Dedicated to advancing wellbeing, Step By Step, Inc. proudly provides Mental Health First Aid (MHFA)

 MHFA is about spreading awareness, starting conversations and encouraging people to take care of their minds just as much as they care for their bodies.
 Step By Step, Inc. joins with the MHFA instructors across the US to ensure everyone in America has at least one First Aider in their close circle of friends, family and peers.
 Every 1 in 15 people should be certified to identify, understand and respond to signs and symptoms of mental health and substance use challenges.

-Many people with mental health problems do not seek help or delay seeking help.
+Many people with mental health challenges do not seek help or delay seeking help.

-There is a stigma associated with mental health problems.
+There is a stigma associated with mental health challenges.

 You learn an action plan.